 A Budget Wedding Is Just Fine

 I'm not sure how much more fun we'd have if we spent 12X more on our wedding to match the national average.
 Perhaps 20% more fun?
 More likely, we'd have 50% less fun because we'd feel more financial stress for such an ephemeral event.

 One of the things we did with our wedding savings was return to Hawaii every year until 2016 and pretend we were on another honeymoon each time.
 We'd always return to the beach where we got married and celebrate afterward.
 It was a fun way to keep our wedding memories going for a long time.

 We put our trips on pause in 2017 once our son was born.
 But I decided to superfund my boy's 529 plan with $70,000. ~$70,000 is the amount we had earned by investing $34,000 in the stock market at the end of 2008 instead of spending it on an average wedding.

-Overall, I think things have worked out well.
-Despite being wealthier today, I still don’t think we’d spend more than an inflation-adjusted $3,800 on a wedding.
-We’d much rather invest the difference in our children’s future.
+To this day we still feel great about our decision to have a budget wedding.
+Despite being wealthier today, I still don't think we'd spend more than an inflation-adjusted $3,800 on a wedding.
+We'd much rather invest the difference in our children's future.

-If you spent big bucks on your wedding and had a blast, then awesome!
+If you spent big bucks on your wedding and had a blast, that's awesome!
 A wedding is a priceless experience.
-For those of you deliberating on how much to spend, I think you’ll have a fantastic time even if you go the budget route.
+However, for those of you deliberating on how much to spend for a wedding, I think you'll have a fantastic time if you go the budget route.

 Readers, any of you have a budget wedding?
 If so, how much did you spend and what were the individual costs?
 What do you think drives the average household to pay the average $34,000 cost for a wedding?
 If ~50% of marriages end in divorce, isn't spending so much money on a wedding risky?
 I'd love to get a wedding insider's perspective about wedding costs and wedding stories, good and bad.